 We have such wonderful natural treasure - we need to take care of it.

 These days the majority of Tatra mountains is protected as National Park, but it wasn’t always like this in the past.
-Historically, Tatra region was treated as a resource mine – people were extracting cooper, silver, gold and iron there.
+Historically, the Tatra region was treated as a resource mine – people were extracting copper, silver, gold and iron there.
 They especially exploited Koscieliska Valley.

 Also, highlanders treated Tatra mountains as pastures - herds of sheep used to graze in valleys and montanes.

-Only after crowds of tourists started to visit these mountains, Polish government intensified its protective actions.
-In 1955 Tatra National Park was created to preserve its natural wonders from irresponsible behavior of tourists.
+Only after crowds of tourists started to visit these mountains, the Polish government intensified its protective actions.
+In 1955 Tatra National Park was created to preserve its natural wonders from the irresponsible behaviour of tourists.